tvboelens/Kafka-Lite/README.md

 # kafka-lite
 ## Description
-This project aims to build a mini version of Apache Kafka.
-The broker will be written in C++ and the other parts will be written in Go.
-I started this project since I wanted expand my skills in Go and at the same time learn systems programming in C++.

-### Features
+kafka-lite is an exploratory systems programming project inspired by Apache Kafka.
+The goal is to implement a minimal broker in order to better understand the design and trade-offs of log-based storage, concurrency, and disk-backed systems.

+The broker is written in C++, with supporting components (producer/consumer clients, controllers) planned in Go.

+## Current Status
-As of now only the storage engine of the broker has been (at least partly) implemented.
-Just like Kafka this uses an append-only log that is divided into segments.
-The log has the following features:
+The project is in an early stage.
+At present, only the storage engine of the broker has been (partially) implemented.
+The focus so far has been on correctness and data layout rather than feature completeness or performance tuning.

+## Implemented components
+### Log Storage Engine

+The storage engine is based on an append-only log divided into segments.

+Current features include:
+- Append-only log with segmented files and rollover logic
-- Multiple reader threads and a single writer thread.
+- Support for multiple concurrent reader threads and a single writer thread
-- For faster lookup the log comes equipped with an index and for sealed segments (i.e. read-only) I use `mmap` on the index for faster reading.
-- The segment rollover logic is fully implemented.

-The next step will be testing (using GoogleTest) the storage engine.
-After that the goal will be to first build the BrokerCore component that manages the read and write threads and finally the network layer.
+- Per-segment index for faster offset lookup
+- Memory-mapped (`mmap`) index files for sealed (read-only) segments

+### Concurrency Model
+The storage engine supports multiple concurrent readers and a single writer.
+Concurrency is managed primarily using atomics with acquire–release semantics, minimizing the use of mutexes.
+No guarantees of lock-freedom are made; the focus is on correctness and clear reasoning about memory visibility and ordering.

+## Design Focus
+This project prioritizes:
+- Clear concurrency design (single writer, multiple readers)
+- Explicit handling of on-disk data layout
+- Reasoning about ordering guarantees and correctness

+Performance optimization and fault tolerance are considered out of scope for now.

+## Next Steps
+- Add unit tests for the storage engine using GoogleTest
+- Refine edge cases and correctness guarantees
+- Implement the broker core responsible for managing reader and writer threads
+- Add a minimal TCP-based network layer for client communication using asynchronous I/O (planned with Boost.Asio)